-Gryphon d'Or bakes what are arguably the very best scones in Montreal.
-And I don't know of any other joint that serves eggs Benedict on house-baked cheese scones with house-brewed Guinness sauce.
-It's SUBLIME.
+Gryphon d'Or bakes what are arguably the very best scones in Montreal along with an amazing eggs Benedict on house-baked cheese scones with house-brewed Guinness sauce.

-Friendly service too.
+The service is friendly too.
 And if you're in the mood for high tea, perfect.
 You couldn't pick a better place in Montreal for that.
 Just be sure to make reservations 24 hours prior if going the high tea route.
 Staff needs time to prepare the most stuffed tiered tray you will have ever seen.
-Doggie bags a must.
+Doggie bags are a must.

 When: Brunch weekends only 10 a.m. to 2 p.m